dafuloth/m1-project/README.md

 - venue-booking `customers`: anyone looking to hire out a venue
 - prospective `patrons`: audience members who may want to see a show at the venue

+Therefore for the purposes of User Stories, the _customer_ and the _patron_ are the two personas I will be considering.
+These personas will each have their own specific goals.

 #### `Customer` goals